A study released today contains a serious warning with it:

 was due, at least in part, to failure to maintain

-.
+behavior changes.
 This clearly tells us "diets"

 don't work.
 If you don't continue to pay attention